vasilakisfil/Introspected-REST/README.md

 ### 10.1 Method of introspection
+But how can the server show the available options to the client?
+Given that reactive-based negotiation has never used, as far as we know, we will present two possible methods of but without being the only ones.

 #### 10.1.1 The established OPTIONS method
 The server can describe the meta-data of a resource in the response body of the `OPTIONS` request.
 In fact, **OPTIONS method has been historically used